Short-distance production of three particles with large scattering length: Results

 For very small energies $E\ll 1/(ma^2)$, the system is described by the scaling dimensions of the non-interacting theory, which are determined by naive dimensional analysis.
 A free field is characterized by the scaling dimension \(\Delta=3/2\).
 Thus the energy dependence of the point-production amplitude for \(N\) particles is given by Eq.~\eqref{eq:Rscaling}, with $\Delta$ replaced by

-where \(\# \vec{\nabla}\) and \(\# \partial_t\) are the number of spatial or time derivatives included in the composite operator \(\mathcal{O}\) that represents the multi-neutron state.
-An overview of the field operators $\mathcal{O}$ in terms neutron fields $\psi_\downarrow$ and $\psi_\uparrow$ with the lowest scaling dimensions $\Delta$ of multi-neutron systems up to six neutrons is given in Tab.~\ref{tab:ConformalSymmetry}.
+where \(\# \vec{\nabla}\) and \(\# \partial_t\) are the number of spatial or time derivatives included in the composite operator \(\mathcal{O}\) that represents the multineutron state.
+An overview of the field operators $\mathcal{O}$ in terms neutron fields $\psi_\downarrow$ and $\psi_\uparrow$ with the lowest scaling dimensions $\Delta$ of multineutron systems up to six neutrons is given in Tab.~\ref{tab:ConformalSymmetry}.

-To begin with, one finds that the point-production distributions follow the predictions by conformal theory for the low and high energy range (details are given in Appendix \ref{sec:Convergence}).
+To begin with, one finds that the point-production distributions follow the predictions of conformal theory for the low and high energy range (details are given in Appendix~\ref{sec:Convergence}).
 However, the partial-wave point-production distributions for these three partial waves can also be compared with each other (cf.~Fig.~\ref{fig:R3nPWComparison}).
-Assuming the same strength of the source term \(g_{3,\pwl}=1\) for all partial waves, the dominant contribution is due to the \PW-wave.
+Assuming the same strength of the source term \(g_{3,\pwl}=1\) for all partial waves, the dominant contribution is due to the \PW\ wave.

-Under this assumption, the full amplitude up to the \DW-wave is nearly the same in comparison to the \PW-wave amplitude, see Fig.~\ref{fig:R3nPWComparison}.
+Under this assumption, the full amplitude up to the \DW\ wave is nearly the same in comparison to the \PW-wave amplitude, see Fig.~\ref{fig:R3nPWComparison}.
 With this, the central result of this analysis is that, unlike in the three-boson system, the full three-neutron amplitude shows \textit{no evidence of any resonance-like structure}.

-This is in line with previous studies~\cite{Ishikawa:PhysRevC.102.034002, Higgins:PhysRevC.103.024004,Deltuva2018:PhysRevC.97.034001,Dietz:2021haj}.
+We note that our analysis cannot definitely exclude a broad three-neutron resonance that would not lead to a pronounced peak in the point-production distribution.
+However, our results are in agreement with Ref.~\cite{Dietz:2021haj}, which explicitly searched for resonance poles on the unphysical sheet within the same EFT using analytical continuation of the amplitude and did not find any poles.
+Some previous calculations have presented evidence for a three-neutron resonance around 1 MeV relying on Green's function Monte Carlo calculations with a continuum extrapolation \cite{Gandolfi:2016bth} and the Gamov no-core shell model \cite{Li:2019pmg}.
+The latter paper found a rather large width of about 1 MeV such that the resonance would not show a pronounced structure in the point-production amplitude.
+The methodology of the first reference was criticized in Ref.~\cite{Deltuva:2019ngx} (see also Ref.~\cite{Gandolfi:2019gmt} for the author's reply).
+Our negative conclusion here is also in line with several other recent studies~\cite{Ishikawa:PhysRevC.102.034002, Higgins:PhysRevC.103.024004,Deltuva2018:PhysRevC.97.034001}.

 However, it is still interesting to study nearly conformal behavior in the three-neutron system, as discussed above.
 For each partial wave, we introduce a dimensionless function $\mathcal{R}(x)$ via

 with the conformal scaling dimension $\Delta$ and some constant $c$ such that $\mathcal{R}(x)\to1$ for $x=Ema^2\to \infty$.
 In this way, one can study how rapidly the conformal limit is reached within our pionless EFT.